Jess-De-Savage/AzureCloud-/README.md

 # ELK Server Deployment-
 ## Using Azure
-This repository documents the deployment of an ELK stack server generated on an Azure Cloud enviroment to launch a logged and monitored instance of the DVWA.
+This repository documents the deployment of an ELK stack server deployed on an Azure Cloud enviroment to launch a logged and monitored instance of the DVWA.

-Below is a an image representation of the network created.
+Pictured below is a an image representation of the network created.

 ![](https://i.imgur.com/es466SV.png)

-The intention of the project is to deploy a lab environment to test vulnerabilities in a containerized instance of the **damn vulnerable web application** with docker on a web server.
-A jumpbox server is utilized as a gateway to the network by host through SSH tunneling.
-The use of a load balancer provides a public IP for the web server.
-The benefits are increased privacy of the network, increased availibility and health monitoring of backend pool.
-Filebeat pushes web server logs to the Elk machine.
-Logstash aggregates logs, Elasticsearch indexes and analyzes and Kibana visualizes data to offer insights on changes in performance and fidelity of logs.
+In this project, a virtual lab environment was deployed to test for vulnerabilities in a containerized instance using docker of the **damn vulnerable web application** on a web server.
+A jumpbox server was utilized as a gateway to the network by the host machine by an SSH tunnel.
+The use of a load balancer provided a public IP for the web server.
+The benefits included are better network privacy, increased network resource availibility as well as steady health monitoring of the backend pool.
+Filebeat wass implemented to push web server logs to the Elk machine.
+Logstash aggregates logs, Elasticsearch indexes and analyzes and Kibana visualizes data to offer insights on changes in performance and the fidelity of logs.

 ## Description
 This network is designed give a load balanced web server exposure to the DVWA,